-George Barker (1882-1965) was a landscape painter from Omaha, NE who studied under Andre L'hote, J. Laurie Wallace and Edwin Scott while in Paris.
-It was in Paris he learned to paint with expressive brushwork.
-Barker taught painting in Omaha and Long Beach, California, where he lived with his wife and artist Olive Barker.
-His main subject was the Southern California coast from Laguna Beach to the Palisades.
-Eventually, Barker expanded to the landscapes of Arizona and New Mexico in the plein air style.
-This collection of oil paintings represents his dedication to the local landscape, primarily mountains, and communicates their eternal attraction.
+George Barker (1882-1965) was a landscape painter from Omaha, Nebraska, who studied under Andre Lhote, J. Laurie Wallace, and Edwin Scott while in Paris, and it was there he developed his expressive brushwork.
+Barker went on to teach painting in Omaha, and then in Long Beach, California, where he lived and painted the Southern California coast from Laguna Beach to the Palisades.
+Eventually Barker expanded to the landscapes of Arizona, New Mexico, and other areas of the west painting in the plein air style.
+Most of the colorful scenes in the exhibition are identified with dates in the 1930s.
+Many of the paintings include frames.